When you run a small retail shop, customer services is at the heart of every decision you make.

-Long wait times and an unpleasant checkout experience will hurt business sales.
-Unfair queuing systems, confusing in-store experiences, and long lines are bound to leave a sour taste in your customers’ mouths.
-Use clear in-store signage so that customers know where to stand in line, form lines around checkout aisles to encourage last-minute purchases, and adopt processes and tools that can help you bust through long lines during peak business hours.
+Long wait times and an unpleasant checkout experience are not the hallmarks of good customer service.
+Retail stores with unfair queuing systems, confusing in-store experiences, and long lines are bound to leave a sour taste in your customers’ mouths.
+Use clear in-store signage and other content so that customers know where to stand in line, form lines around checkout aisles to encourage last-minute purchases, and adopt processes and tools that can help you bust through long lines during peak business hours.

 4. Introduce Employees and Customers by Name

 In today’s retail world, you literally have seconds to connect with customers and make a good impression.
 If you need to turn over a customer to another employee, introduce your co-worker by name and make sure you use your customer’s name as well.
 Referring to others by name during a sales interaction makes the experience feel personal, building a connection that’s hard to break.